Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Further Details on Creation of Evidence Annotations for Clinical Trial Outcomes Dataset

 \section{Further Details on Creation of Evidence Annotations for Clinical Trial Outcomes Dataset}

 We constructed \textit{Evidence Annotations} for the \textit{Clinical Trial Outcomes} dataset by having GPT-4 annotate (as relevant or irrelevant) all evidence for 50 \textit{Clinical Trial Outcome} therapeutic hypotheses associated with trial success, as well as 50 with trial failures, both randomly sampled, resulting in 6400 query-evidence pairs (100 queries each retrieving 64 pieces of evidence) with a binary annotation.
+The same instructions were followed by the drug discovery expert when providing annotations used to validate the GPT-4 annotations in Section \ref{sec:cod}.
+The expert annotator was a Principal Scientist with over two years industry drug target identification experience in addition to holding a domain-relevant PhD and post-doc.
+The expert consented to the use of their annotations.

 Separately and using a similar approach, we created the dataset of evidence annotations used for auditing explanations as described in Section \ref{results-auditing}.
 In this case, we computed \acrshort{ours} Shapley values (computed on pre-sigmoid outputs) for all retrieved evidence over all \textit{Clinical Trial Outcomes} dataset examples, ordered the evidence by Shapley value, and selected the 20,000 evidence sentences with highest Shapley values.
 We then ran relevant/irrelevant annotations on this subset using GPT-4.